 Skip to content

-Why it’s Essential to Revise your Perception of the Past to Nurture Your Inner Child
+Why it’s Essential to Revise Your Perception of the Past to Heal the Present

-Self-regulation is the ability to monitor your emotions, thoughts, and behaviours to manage your triggers and stay connected to what matters to you.
-It’s the foundation for conscious awareness, emotional intelligence, filtering sensory stimulation, and coping effectively with stress.
+• Self-regulation is your ability to navigate emotions, thoughts, and behaviours mindfully.
+This skill helps you manage triggers while staying connected to what truly matters.
+It builds the foundation for conscious awareness, emotional intelligence, and resilient stress management.

 Self-regulating with re-storytelling.